slune-org/intl-ts/README.md

 intl-ts is an i18n (internationlization) library for TypeScript.
 The package is compiled in ES2015 and so can also be used by JavaScript applications, but may require a Babel translation to be used with browsers.
 Its main features are:

-* Type safe: using a wrong message name or the wrong type for the parameters will be checked at compile time.
+- Type safe: using a wrong message name or the wrong type for the parameters will be checked at compile time.
 If your IDE allow it, you may even have completion for message names.
-* Immutable: except for JavaScript representation of the `LanguageMap` (because of lazy initialization) object states will never change.
-New object is created when calling `LanguageMap.merge` or `Intl.$withPreferences`.
-Good for most state-aware framework, like React/Redux.
+- Mutable or immutable: the library can be used in an immutable way (good for most state-aware framework, like React/Redux), or in a mutable way (for better performance).
-* Agnostic: can be used both at server or browser side.
+- Agnostic: can be used both at server or browser side.

 # Installation